kcrary/istari/docs/case.md

 - `whatSymbol` matches against symbol literals, producing a binding of the corresponding symbol.
 In the parser it is written `symbol?`.

+- `whatNotvar` matches anything but a variable.
+(It can be a nonempty path beginning with a variable.)
+In the parser it is written `notvar?`.

+- `whatNotevar` matches anything but an evar.
+(It can be a nonempty path beginning with an evar.)
+In the parser it is written `notevar?`.

 ##### Other term combinators